-To apply online, students must attend a Polk County public or charter high school, have a minimum 2.5 GPA, have passed the FCAT or earned concordant scores so they are on course to graduate, and have completed both semesters of Algebra II with a “C” or higher each semester. ***Both students who do not meet those requirements, and those that do, should also check applications in the "Hard Copy" section below.
-Awards are placed in that section which have lower / no GPA and or test score requirements, or were started after the online process began.
+***Students who do not meet those requirements (and even those that do) should also check applications in the "Hard Copy" section below.
+Applications are placed in that section which have lower / no GPA and or test score requirements, or, were started after the online process began.
 Check back periodically for updates.

 If you meet the criteria above, please follow these directions –

-You must be using Internet Explorer to open the application, no other browser will work.
-If you do not utilize that browser on your home computer, you will need to complete your application at your school.
-For those with Internet Explorer 11, please follow the directions below to solve compatibility issues:
+1. You must use Internet Explorer to open the application, no other browser will work.
+If you do not utilize Internet Explorer on your home computer, you will need to complete your application at school or a library.
+For those with Internet Explorer 11 having compatibility issues, please click here for steps to resolve.

 Below is a list of scholarships that require a hard copy application for submission.
 Please read through the criteria for each one, and if eligible, download and complete the application and return it to the Polk Education Foundation by the deadline, if stated.
 Please check this section occasionally as the listings may change.
 HIT "VIEW" and "REFRESH" each time you visit this page to make sure you can see all updates.